Open-MBEE/mcf/doc/appendix-A-system-administration.md

 ## Overview
 MBEE is designed to be deployed in a number of different architectural configurations.
-At its simplest, it can be deployed as a single instance of an application or it can be run in more complex configurations, such as clustered behind a load balancer.
+It can be deployed as a single instance of an application or it can be run in more complex configurations, such as clustered behind a load balancer.
 This document will primarily focus on the first case: a single running instance of the MBEE Core Framework.